loopandlearn/news/docs/index.md

 ## New Dexcom Serial Number Digit

 Dexcom has started to add “-1” after their transmitter IDs because they were running out of serial numbers.
-When inputting the serial number into your app, continue to enter the 6 alphanumeric characters and ignore the “-1”.
+When inputting the serial number into your app, continue to enter the six alphanumeric characters and ignore the “-1”.
 [Here’s info](https://www.dexcom.com/faq/why-does-my-transmitter-serial-number-have-1-at-the-end-of-it) straight from Dexcom.

 - - -